nilportugues/laravel5-jsonapi-transformer/README.md

 For instance: `/employees?page[number]=1&page[size]=10`

 The standard specifies that the `filter` query parameter can be provided in order to restrict the list of items that will be returned.
-While standard doesn't specify how the contents of teh `filter` parameter should be structured we've provided support for the following subset of operators from the Resource Query Language (RQL):
+While standard doesn't specify how the contents of the `filter` parameter should be structured we've provided support for the following subset of operators from the Resource Query Language (RQL):

 - Scalar operators: `eq`, `ne`, `lt`, `le`, `gt`, `ge` and `like`
 - Array operators: `in` and `out`